 - After shampooing your hair, step out of the shower and gently squeeze/wring the excess moisture out of your hair, then apply a good amount of conditioner into the palm of your hand.
 The amount you use depends on the volume and length.
 The longer and thicker your hair, the more product you’ll probably need.

 - Apply your conditioner exactly opposite of the way you apply shampoo.
 Start at the ends of your hair and work your way up to the mid hair shaft.
 You can apply conditioner to your roots but just be sure to keep it off of your scalp.
-You already have oils on your scalp so applying conditioner to it isn't necessary.
+You already have oils on your scalp so applying conditioner to it isn't necessary and can clog pores.
 It can also make your roots look super oily super fast.
 Work your conditioner around in your hair for at least 3 minutes.

 - After you're satisfied with coverage, step back into the shower and rinse sorta quickly.
 You do NOT want to rinse all the conditioner out of your hair so make sure your hair still feels slick when you’re finished.
 This becomes even more important if you've got really long hair.

 Your hair should be easy to comb through, either in the shower or once you get out.
 If it isn’t, you either 1) used a product that didn't do it's job or 2) rinsed out too much conditioner.
 After using shampoos and conditioners, always comb out your hair immediately.
 Once hair starts to dry, (damp hair), combing may stretch your strands and compromise it's strength.

 Opt for shampoos and conditioners that have a pump.
 When you have to squeeze a product out of the bottle, you’re more likely to waste it.
 Some of it always ends up in the shower stall!